 Cardiovascular Outcomes Research

 Heart disease is the leading cause of death in San Mateo County, accounting for one in four deaths.
-This program, with a $2 million fundraising goal over the next three years, will fund outcomes research to evaluate services, monitor patient progress, assess new treatments and improve internal quality control by leveraging our data management technology.
+This program is in the second year of a three year fundraising effort with a $2 million goal.
+A donation will fund outcomes research to evaluate services, monitor patient progress, assess new treatments and improve internal quality control by leveraging our data management technology.

 Building an integrated system to collect and analyze patient outcome data in the short term, could assist providers throughout Sutter Health to determine the best interventions based on evidence-based medical treatment and surgical procedures over the long term.
-Sutter Health, the nonprofit partner with Mills-Peninsula, will also be matching the first $400,000 of your generous gifts, thereby doubling the impact of your generosity.
+Sutter Health, the nonprofit partner with Mills-Peninsula, has already contributed $400,000 matching the generous donor gifts in 2014.

 - Multidisciplinary, integrated approach to patient care and consistent care management